ChimeraTK/DeviceAccess/doc/spec_exceptionHandling.md

 - 1.2.5 The cppext::future_queue in the TransferFuture is a notification queue and hence of the type void.
 So we don't have to "invent" any value.
 Also this injection of values is legal, since the queue is multi-producer but single-consumer.
 This means, potentially concurrent injection of values while the actual accessor might also write to the queue is allowed.
 Also, the application is the only receiver of values of this queue, so injecting values cannot disturb the backend in any way.

 - 1.5.3 The written flag for the recoveryAccessor is used to report loss of data.
 If the loss of data is already reported directly, it should not later be reported again.
 Hence the written flag is set even if there was a loss of data in this context.

+- 1.6 Remember: exceptions from other phases are redirected to the post phase by the TransferElement base class.

+- 1.6.1 No transfers will be started in any of the accessors of the device, including this one.
+This is important to avoid the race condition described in the comment to 4.1.3

+- 1.6.3.1 The freezing is done in doPreRead(), see 1.4.

 - <strike> 1.4.3 The order of locks is important here.
 The recovery lock prevents the DeviceModule from entering the section 2.3.2 to 2.3.10, which includes the notification through the DeviceModule::errorIsResolvedCondVar at 2.3.9.
 The mutex DeviceModule::errorLock is the mutex used for the condition variable.
 Since the ExceptionHandlingDecorator obtains it before the DeviceModule can start the notification, it is guaranteed that the decorator does not miss the notification.
 Note that the DeviceModule::errorLock is not a shared lock, so concurrent ExceptionHandlingDecorator::preRead() will mutually exclude, but the mutex is held only for a short time until errorIsResolvedCondVar.wait() is called.</strike> See comment on striked out 1.4.3 directly.